DataDog/dd-trace-py/docs/contributing.rst

 If you discussed your feature within an issue (as advised), there's a great chance that the implementation appears doable in several steps.
-In order to facilite the review process, we strongly advise to split your feature implementation in small pull requests (if that is possible) so they contain a very small number of commits (a single commit per pull request being optimal).
+In order to expedite the review process, we strongly advise to split your feature implementation in small pull requests (if that is possible) so they contain a very small number of commits (a single commit per pull request being optimal).